4GeeksAcademy/python-lists-loops-programming-exercises/exercises/09.1-For_loop_min_value/README.md

 + Declare an auxiliary global variable.

-+ Set its value to a very big integer.
++ Set its value to the first element on the list.

-+ Every time you loop, compare its value to the item's value.
-If the item's value is smaller, update the auxiliary variable value to the item's value.
++ Every time you loop, compare its value to the next element's value, if it's smaller, update the auxiliary variable's value to the element's value.

-+ Outside the loop, after the loop is finished, print the auxiliary value.
++ Outside the loop, after the loop is finished, print the auxiliary variable's value.

 ## 💻 Expected result: